Skip to Page Content

 Asbestos is a mineral fiber that was once used in construction materials as an insulation and a fire retardant.
 It has not been used in new applications since the early 1980s, so it's most often found in older homes and buildings.
 Asbestos is a concern when working on older homes as it can be found in various building components including siding, tile and insulation.

 Before beginning to work on potentially asbestos containing building materials, it may be necessary to consult a professional to ensure that you do not create conditions that are hazardous to the environment or your health.
-Sampling and laboratory anaylsis may be necessary to determine if a particular material contains asbestos.
+Sampling and laboratory analysis may be necessary to determine if a particular material contains asbestos.

 How is it dangerous?